Rapid Response Network

 About the Network

 In June 2021, the region faced an unprecedented climatic event that led to high mortality in many shellfish species.
-An atmospheric heatwave coincided with the lowest low tides of the year (June 26-28, 2021), exposing intertidal and subtidal invertebrates to unusually high air temperatures.
-These anthropogenic changes (i.e., warmer ocean and air temperatures) are expected to persist and increase in frequency and intensity, suggesting that the threats that extreme weather events pose to shellfish are likely to continue.
+An atmospheric heatwave coincided with the lowest low tides of the year (June 26-28), exposing intertidal and subtidal invertebrates to unusually high air temperatures.
+These anthropogenic changes (i.e., warmer ocean and air temperatures) are expected to persist and increase in frequency and intensity, suggesting that the threats extreme weather events pose to shellfish are likely to continue.

 Therefore, there was a need to create a Rapid Response Network for resource managers and shellfish industry members to prepare and stay uniformly informed about potential upcoming climate-induced shellfish mortality events.
-This also includes creating a Rapid Response Plan that aims to develop standardized sampling recommendations that can be used to both: (1) monitor non-harvest beaches to obtain baseline data; and (2) detect changes to shellfish communities over time due to climate-driven events.
+This effort includes creating a Rapid Response Plan that aims to develop standardized sampling recommendations that can be used to both: (1) monitor non-harvest beaches to obtain baseline data; and (2) detect changes to shellfish communities over time due to climate-driven events.

 Takeaways from the 2021 mortality event